Unit: percent [%]

 Unemployed persons are persons aged 15-74 who simultaneously fulfil three conditions:

 – within the reference week were not employed,

 – were actively looking for work, i.e. for over 4 weeks (the reference week being the fourth one) had been involved in concrete actions aimed at finding a job,

 – were available to take up work within two weeks after the reference week.

 Persons who were not seeking work because they had already found a job, were only waiting to start work within the period no longer than 3 months, and were available for this job are also included in the category of the unemployed.

 Annual data; since 2010

-Due to the implementation of methodological changes in the study, the LFS data from 2021 cannot be compared with the previous years (except for the data converted for the years 2010-2020).
+Due to the implementation of methodological changes in the survey, LFS data from 2021 onward cannot be compared with previous years (except for data recalculated for 2010-2020).